AtchayaPraba/Wheat-Kernel-Classification/README.md

     4. model_trainer.py (MODEL SELECTION)
     5. model_evaluation.py (MODEL EVELUATION)
     6. model_pusher.py (PUSH MODEL)
->> NOTE: The components perform the tasks
+>> NOTE: Each component module (.py file) perform its respective tasks

 ### Step 15: PIPELINE FOLDER
 1. Create a module (.py file) for the entire ML pipeline in "pipeline" folder
     1. pipeline.py (MACHINE LEARNING PIPELINE)

+### Step 16: CONFIG-INFO FOLDER
+1. Create "config" folder outside the "wheat" folder (root dir).
+This contains the "json" or ".yaml" or ".csv" file or DB.

-### Step 16: ENTITY FOLDER
+### Step 17: ENTITY FOLDER
 1. In the "entity" folder the artifact and config for each and every component of the ML PIPELINE is define

+>> NOTE: The information/details about the "INPUTS" gievn to the components in the ML pipeline is konwn as config
+>> NOTE: The config is prepared based on the source of inputs to the components.
+It contains the basic structure (parameters required) for inputs
+>> NOTE: Config is like providing initial inputs to the components so that it can perform its tasks
+2. Create config file: "config_entity.py" and create nametuples of variables:
+    1. DataIngestionConfig (DATA INGESTION)
+    2. DataValidationConfig (DATA VALIDATION)
+    3. DataTransformationConfig (DATA TRANSFORMATION)
+    4. ModelTrainerConfig (MODEL SELECTION)
+    5. ModelEvaluationConfig (MODEL EVELUATION)
+    6. ModelPusherConfig (PUSH MODEL)
+    7. TrainingPipelineConfig (MACHINE LEARNING PIPELINE)
+>> NOTE: The values for the above nametuples are specified in a "json" or ".yaml" or ".csv" file or DB
+>> NOTE: This file is read using config/configuration.py and the values for each Config variable is assigned form the ("json" or ".yaml" or ".csv" file or DB) respectively
+>> NOTE: Thus object of each Config variable is created

+3. Create "json" or ".yaml" or ".csv" file or DB in which the values for above nametuples are specified.
+This stores the Config info (values for above nametuples).
+Create this in Config folder which is outside the "wheat" folder (root dir)

 >> NOTE: When a machine learning pipeline is triggered it generates some outputs in every step.
 >> NOTE: Each component in machine learning pipeline generates some "OUTPUTS" when triggered.These outputs are known as artifacts.
 Eg: file, image, report, etc
 >> NOTE: When data ingestion component is triggered it produce X_train, y_train, X_test and y_test files as outputs.
 These outputs known as artifacts.
 >> NOTE: Pickled model object is also an artifact
-2. Artifact files
+4. Create artifact file: "artifact_entity.py"
     1. DataIngestionArtifact (DATA INGESTION)
     2. DataValidationArtifact (DATA VALIDATION)
     3. DataTransformationArtifact (DATA TRANSFORMATION)
     4. ModelTrainerArtifact (MODEL SELECTION)
     5. ModelEvaluationArtifact (MODEL EVELUATION)
     6. ModelPusherArtifact (PUSH MODEL)
->> NOTE: The information/details about the "INPUTS" gievn to the components in the ML pipeline is konwn as config
->> NOTE: The config is prepared based on the source of inputs to the components.
-It contains the basic structure (parameters required) for inputs.
->> NOTE: Config is like providing initial inputs to the components so that it can perform its tasks
-3. Config files
-    1. DataIngestionConfig (DATA INGESTION)
-    2. DataValidationConfig (DATA VALIDATION)
-    3. DataTransformationConfig (DATA TRANSFORMATION)
-    4. ModelTrainerConfig (MODEL SELECTION)
-    5. ModelEvaluationConfig (MODEL EVELUATION)
-    6. ModelPusherConfig (PUSH MODEL)

-### Step 17: CONFIG FOLDER
+### Step 18: CONFIG FOLDER
-1. Reads all the supporting files (.yaml, DB, etc) and the structure form the entity/Config/ and provides configuration to the pipeline when required.
+1. Reads the structure form the entity/config_entity.py file
->> NOTE: Config folder reads the structure from entity/Config/ and creates objects for each entity/Config/ using the infromation in the supporting files (.yaml, DB, ect).
-This object created is given to the pipeline when required by the component.

-### Step 18:
+2. Reads the config_info form the Config/config.yaml
+3. Creates objects (functions) for each entity/confif_entity.py using the config_info form the Config/config.yaml
+4. Provides the objects to config/configuration.py when required.
+This helps to configure every component of the pipeline.
+5. Centralized configuration for the entire project

-### Step 19:
+### Step 19: CONSTANT FOLDER
+1. Create "constant" folder under "wheat" folder.
+2. It contains all the "Hardcoded variables" and the "KEY"s for all the config/config.yaml file keys

 ### Step 20:

+### Step 21:

+### PICKLE FILE
 >> NOTE: Creating an object of the class
 >> NOTE: Saving/dump the object into a file is called serialization
 >> NOTE: Loading object from a file is called de-serialization
 >> NOTE: Pickle, dill and joblib are library that preforms serialization and de-serialization
 >> NOTE: Model is also a "class" for which we have to create an "object" in order to perform serialization and de-serialization